computefoundation/gnu-linux-shell-scripting/README.md

 # Excluded solutions

-The following is a list of types of solutions excluded from *Linux-shell-base*:
+The following is a list of solutions excluded from *Linux-shell-base*:

 * File formatting or converting *(e.g. BMP to JPEG or CYMK colors to RGB colors)*
 * Text manipulation